-The treatment was originally developed by Neurimmune, which, after entering a partnership with Biogen in 2007, had granted Biogen the license to further develop and commercialize aducanumab.
-Biogen had been collaborating with Eisai to advance the clinical studies of aducanumab since October 2017.
+Neurimmune originally developed aducanumab.
+After entering into a partnership with Biogen in 2007, the company granted Biogen the license to further develop and commercialize the treatment.
+Biogen has been collaborating with Eisai to advance the clinical studies of aducanumab since October 2017.

-Alzheimer’s disease is a progressive neurodegenerative disorder characterized by deposits of protein structures called amyloid plaques and tau tangles in the brain, leading to brain cell death.
+Alzheimer’s disease is a progressive neurodegenerative disorder.
+It is characterized by deposits of protein structures called amyloid plaques in the brain.
+Amyloid-beta is normally present in the brain as a single protein or monomer.
+However, it aggregates into clumps in Alzheimer’s disease.
+Researchers think that these clumps lead to brain cell death.

 Aducanumab in clinical trials

-Biogen sponsored seven clinical trials investigating aducanumab in humans.
+Biogen sponsored several clinical trials investigating aducanumab in humans.

-A fourth, randomized, double-blind, and placebo-controlled Phase 1 trial (NCT01677572) called PRIME had enrolled 192 prodromal (pre-dementia) and mild Alzheimer’s patients at 32 sites in the U.S. The goal was to assess the safety and effect of aducanumab compared with a placebo on amyloid plaques at different doses measured through positron emission tomography (PET) imaging.
+A fourth, randomized, double-blind, and placebo-controlled Phase 1 trial (NCT01677572), PRIME, enrolled 192 prodromal (pre-dementia) and mild Alzheimer’s patients at 32 sites in the U.S. The goal was to assess the safety and effect of different aducanumab doses versus a placebo on amyloid plaques.
+Researchers measured this with positron emission tomography imaging.

-Interim results from the first 165 patients participating in this trial have been published in the scientific journal Nature.
-During the first year, 40 patients discontinued treatment; however, those who stopped treatment were spread across the aducanumab and placebo groups.
-All doses of aducanumab (given as monthly infusions into the bloodstream) were seen to significantly reduce amyloid plaques in the brain in a time- and dose-dependent manner compared with before treatment, whereas little to no change was seen in the placebo group after one year.
-The greatest reduction was seen at the higher doses.
-Aducanumab also appeared to slow the rate of cognitive decline, measured by change in the clinical dementia rating sum of boxes (CDR-SB) and the mini-mental state examination (MMSE).
+Interim results from the first 165 patients showed that all doses of aducanumab (given as monthly infusions into the bloodstream) significantly reduced amyloid plaques in the brain in a time- and dose-dependent manner.
+During the first year, 40 patients from both groups discontinued treatment.
+Little to no change was apparent in the placebo group after one year.
+The greatest reduction was present at higher doses.
+Aducanumab also appeared to slow the rate of cognitive decline.
+Researchers measured this as a change in the clinical dementia rating sum of boxes (CDR-SB) and the mini-mental state examination (MMSE).

-Results from a long-term extension of the PRIME trial were presented at the 2017 Clinical Trials on Alzheimer’s Disease (CTAD) meeting.
+They presented results from a long-term extension of the PRIME trial at the 2017 Clinical Trials on Alzheimer’s Disease meeting.
 In total, 143 patients from the initial trial opted to continue in the long-term extension study, where all patients received aducanumab.
 This included data from patients who had been on aducanumab for up to three years.
-During this time period, patients given aducanumab had continued to experience a time- and dose-dependent reduction in amyloid plaque levels.
+During this time, patients who received aducanumab continued to experience a time- and dose-dependent reduction in amyloid plaque levels.

-Biogen also began two large-scale randomized, double-blind, and placebo-controlled Phase 3 clinical trials, called ENGAGE (NCT02477800) and EMERGE (NCT02484547), in people with early-stage Alzheimer’s disease.
-ENGAGE aimed to enroll 1,350 patients at 187 sites in North America, Australia, Europe, and Asia.
-EMERGE also aimed to enroll the same number of patients at 194 sites in North America, Europe, and Asia.
+Biogen also began two large-scale randomized, double-blind, and placebo-controlled Phase 3 clinical trials in people with early-stage Alzheimer’s disease.
+The first trial, called ENGAGE (NCT02477800), aimed to enroll 1,350 patients at 187 sites in North America, Australia, Europe, and Asia.
+The second trial, called EMERGE (NCT02484547), also sought to enroll the same number of patients at 194 sites in North America, Europe, and Asia.

-Both trials were aimed at assessing the efficacy of aducanumab, given once a month at low and high doses by infusion into the bloodstream, in treating the symptoms of Alzheimer’s disease.
-Treatment efficacy was measured by changes from baseline, measurements taken at the study start, in CDR-SB, MMSE, Alzheimer’s disease assessment scale-cognitive subscale 13 items (ADAS-Cog 13), and Alzheimer’s disease cooperative study-activities of daily living inventory mild cognitive impairment version (ADCS-ADL-MCI) score over a 78-week period.
-The trials were expected to conclude in 2022.
+The goal of both trials was to assess the efficacy of aducanumab, given once a month at low and high doses by infusion into the bloodstream.
+Researchers measured the effectiveness of the treatment by changes from the start of the study in the CDR-SB, MMSE, Alzheimer’s disease assessment scale-cognitive subscale 13 items (ADAS-Cog 13), and Alzheimer’s disease cooperative study-activities of daily living inventory mild cognitive impairment version (ADCS-ADL-MCI) scores over a 78-week period.
+They had expected to complete the trials in 2022.

-A Phase 2 trial (NCT03639987) that began in August 2018 to evaluate the safety of continued dosing of aducanumab in participants with mild cognitive impairment due to Alzheimer’s disease or with mild Alzheimer’s disease dementia was also halted in March 2019, as a result of the committee’s findings.
+The Phase 2 EVOLVE trial (NCT03639987) began in late 2018 to evaluate the safety of continued dosing of aducanumab in participants with mild cognitive impairment due to Alzheimer’s disease or with mild Alzheimer’s disease dementia.
+This trial also was halted in March 2019 as a result of the committee’s findings.